jesseDijkman1/drawing-game/README.md

   - All messages are cleared
   - All drawings are cleared

 ---

 ## Process
 ### Week 1
-In the first week (first day) I created a simple drawing app with a chat.
+In the first week (first day) I created a simple [drawing app with a chat](https://github.com/jesseDijkman1/real-time-web-1819/tree/master/chatapp).
 Which was waaay too easy, so I wanted to make another app.
-A platform shooter.
+A [platform shooter](https://github.com/jesseDijkman1/platform-shooter).

 ### Week 2
-During this week I worked on the platform shooter, I created the movement and shooting mechanics.
+During this week I worked on the [platform shooter](https://github.com/jesseDijkman1/platform-shooter)., I created the movement and shooting mechanics.
 I just had a lot of trouble with coming up with an API to use.

 ### Week 3
 In this week I switched back to my drawing app, because my search for an API really slowed me down.
 But in this week I didn't find an API either and eventually gave up.

 ### Resits
 During my resits I started on a new drawing app.
-But I couldn't help and use this time learn more about javascript `classes`; like `extends` `get` `set` `super`.
-I also tried to keep my code as clean as possible.
-This all led to me wasting my time.
+But I couldn't help and use this time learn more about javascript `classes`; `extends`, `get`, `set`, `super`.
+I also tried to keep my code as clean as possible and splitting it into modules (on the frontend).
+This all led to me wasting my time, but learning a lot.

 ---